markdmillerjr/markdmillerjr.github.io/projects/pac_code_wing.md

 ---
 <h3>Wing Planform Modification Code</h3>

-The second, the ability to create a multi segment wing was also considerably more involved than originally thought.
-Though once I began to seriously consider the problem and work through each step, the solution became clear.
-The biggest problem I faced with writing the wing planform code was in reordering the points of each segment.
+The second, the ability to create a multi segment wing was also fairly complex.
+The biggest problem I faced with writing the wing segment code was in reordering the points of each segment.
 The problem essentially revolves around matrix manipulation.
 Everytime a point is laid down for a new segment, it's position along the wingspan needs to be stored so that the wing is remodeled with the correct number of segments.

 Similar to how MATLAB plotted the wing with a FOR loop from the <b>Airfoil</b> code, four points are needed to complete a wing segment.
 Therefore, if a single point is placed along the leading edge of the wing, a similar point needs to be placed at the same location along the span on the trailing edge.
 This ensures MATLAB can build the wing with two complete segments.